- Brand name

 - lithium, a medicine used to treat certain mental illnesses

 These medicines may be affected by Micardis, or may affect how well it works.
-Other medicines used to treat high blood pressure may have an additive effect with Micardis in lowering your blood pressure.
+Other medicines used to treat high blood pressure or medicines with blood pressure lowering potential may have an additive effect with Micardis in lowering your blood pressure.
 You may need different amounts of your medicines, or you may need to take different medicines.

 Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking Micardis.

 Follow all directions given to you by your doctor or pharmacist carefully.

 They may differ from the information contained in this leaflet.